For more detailed information about our funders, finances and achievements over the years, please see our:

 We are extremely grateful for the generous support of all our funders, without whom our work would simply not be possible.

 Transparency: Positive Money is committed to transparency about its sources of funding.
-In March 2019 Transparify awarded Positive Money their highest rating of 5 stars, after evaluating our public funding information, and has repeatedly re-certified this rating in subsequent years (most recently in December 2021).
+In March 2019 Transparify awarded Positive Money their highest rating of 5 stars, after evaluating our public funding information, and re-certified this rating in March 2023.
 Transparify is an independent assessor of the funding transparency of think tanks all over the world.

 “Positive Money’s level of financial disclosure is exemplary.
 Stakeholders can see exactly who funds its work, what sums they provide, and for which activities, and so can rest assured that there are no hidden agendas.
 Transparency is a core democratic value, and Transparify is delighted to see that Positive Money walks the talk when it comes to revealing its own funding sources.”